Broughton Gifford: Geography

 The village has two parts.
 The lower village has the church, the school and the village hall.
 There are also two housing estates and some detached houses in this part.

-The higher part, The Common, is a large area of open land with houses around it.
-As at 2008 there were three ponds on the common, inhabited by a paddling of ducks in their breeding season.
-At one end of the common is the Bell public house, and the football pitch and bowling green.
+The higher part, known as The Common, is a large area of open land surrounded by houses.
+As of 2008, there were three ponds on the Common, inhabited by a paddling of ducks during their breeding season.
+At one end of the Common are the Bell public house, the football pitch, and the bowling green.

 The River Avon forms a natural boundary to the south and east of the parish.

 Local government

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for most significant local government functions.

 Unusually, the parish shares some land in common with the parish of Melksham Without.